bitmark-inc/docs/bitmark-references/rpc-communication/rpc-communication.md

 ## Initialization

-When `bitmarkd` starts, it initialises rpc settings including maximum connection count, connection bandwidth, communication encryption key, binds RPC on specific port, listen rpc port.
+When `bitmarkd` starts, it initialises RPC settings including maximum connection count, connection bandwidth, communication encryption key, binds RPC on specific port, listen RPC port.

 ## Processing Messages

-Different rpc command is processed by differnet function, following sections describes each command with examples.
-Each message is in json format, with one key `method` to denote which remote method to be executed, and the other key `params` to denote what arguments are passed.
+Different RPC command is processed by differnet function, following sections describes each command with examples.
+Each message is in json format, with one key `method` denotes which remote method being executed, and the other key `params` denotes what arguments are passed.

-In order to test examples, `bitmarkd` should be started in advance, default rpc port is on `2130`. `openssl` should be installed to run communication.
+In order to test example, `bitmarkd` should be started in advance, default RPC port is on `2130`. `openssl` should be installed in advance to run communication.

 All methods are named in the format of `file_name.method_name`, for example, `Assets.Get` stands for method `Get` in file `assets.go`.